DefinitelyTyped/DefinitelyTyped/types/gapi.client.storagetransfer-v1/readme.md

 Cancels a transfer.
 Use the get method to check whether the cancellation succeeded or whether the operation completed despite cancellation.
 */
 await gapi.client.transferOperations.cancel({ name: "name",  });

 /*
-Gets the latest state of a long-running operation.
-Clients can use this method to poll the operation result at intervals as recommended by the API service.
-*/
-await gapi.client.transferOperations.get({ name: "name",  });

-/*
-Pauses a transfer operation.
-*/
-await gapi.client.transferOperations.pause({ name: "name",  });

-/*
-This method is not supported and the server returns `UNIMPLEMENTED`.
-*/
-await gapi.client.transferOperations.delete({ name: "name",  });

-/*
 Lists transfer jobs.